-7. Sickness Absence during Annual Leave
+7. Sickness Absence During Annual Leave

-7.1 If employees are sick whilst taking annual leave, the days on which they are absent due to sickness will be deemed as sickness absence and their annual leave entitlement will be credited in accordance with the Sick Pay Policy and Procedure.

-7.2 Whilst employees are absent due to sickness they will continue to accrue annual leave.
+- 7.1 If employees are sick whilst taking annual leave, the days on which they are absent due to sickness will be deemed as sickness absence and their annual leave entitlement will be credited in accordance with the Sick Pay Policy and Procedure. - 7.2 Whilst employees are absent due to sickness they will continue to accrue annual leave.
 If due to sickness absence an employee is unable to take their annual leave entitlement during the relevant leave year, they will be allowed to carry the leave they have accrued over to the next leave year or will receive payment in lieu.

-8. Part 2 - Sickness Absence Procedure
+8 Sickness Absence Procedures

-8.1 A member of staff who is sick and likely to be absent should telephone Eastbrook School_as early as possible before their normal starting time (or the time agreed within the school) on the first day of absence so that arrangements for cover can be made.
-The employee should leave a message in accordance with the school's procedure.
-The call should be made by the employee personally, or, if this is not practical, by a partner, friend or relative.
+8.1 A employee who is sick should follow the School's Absence Reporting Procedure The call should be made by the employee personally, or, if this is not practical, by a partner, friend or relative.